 For a while we have been working on one question: how do you prepare a teenager for the real, changing world through an honest exploration of a field, while fulfilment and self-discovery stay at the centre?

-A program in three movements: a preparatory stretch, the quest itself, and a storytelling stretch where they make sense of what happened.
+A program in three phases: a preparatory stretch, the quest itself, and a storytelling stretch where they make sense of what happened.

 We spend real time getting to know who your child is, what pulls them, and what kind of work wakes them up.